Wifsimster/datagamer/README.md

 # Datagamer

-Datagamer is a personal and lcoal web app, who provide management of your video games.
+Datagamer is a personal and local web app, who provides management of your video games.

 Like Couchpotato or Sickbeard, Datagamer provides :
 * Search feature (on Datagamer-api-v2) ;